 Servings: 2 | Serving size: 1/2 cup rice

 Cooking Time: 30 Minutes

-The rice doesn't keep well overnight in the refrigerator.
+This recipe can easily be multiplied but doesn't keep well overnight in the refrigerator.

 Prior to opening the can of coconut milk, shake very well.